Unraveling Internal Conflict: A Deep Dive into Conflict in Our Lives

 Interpersonal Conflict

 Interpersonal conflict occurs between two or more individuals.
 It can stem from differences in opinions, values, or interests.
-Like internal conflict, it can lead to tension and disagreements, but the big difference is it now involves you and someone else.
+Like internal conflict, it can lead to tension and disagreements, but the big difference is that it now involves you and someone else.
 As stated earlier, it is an opportunity for growth and understanding when handled constructively.

-This is often the second level of conflict, meaning it may start as an internal conflict and become an interpersonal conflict when you do not recognize the tension is coming from violating your values rather than trying to blame it on them.
+This is often the second level of conflict, meaning it may start as an internal conflict and become an interpersonal conflict when you do not recognize that the tension is coming from violating your values rather than trying to blame it on them.

 Intragroup and Intergroup Conflict